 An August 20 report from local news outlet Última Hora highlights how conditions of extreme poverty and a lack of state presence in marijuana-producing areas have contributed to residents deciding to cultivate the illicit crop.

 For example, in the department of San Pedro -- one of Paraguay's poorest -- residents must spend 1,000,000 Paraguayan guaranís (around $180) to maintain one hectare of manioc, a woody shrub that is one of the country's most widely-cultivated crops.
 In return, they earn just 500,000 Paraguayan guaranís (around $90), Última Hora reported.

 This echoed the Washington Post article, which reported that many residents view marijuana as a "high-risk, high-reward cash crop" with a "better yield" than soybeans, the country's second-largest export.

 Paraguay provides another example of how government efforts to control the growth of illicit crops often fall short without adequate investments in ensuring that farmers have viable alternative economic opportunities.

 For example, the relatively high profitability of coca cultivation for small farmers in Colombia has contributed to record production in the Andean nation.
 The country's crop substitution program is beset by various problems, and has been counterbalanced by a redoubled focus on eradication that has alienated some coca-producing communities.

 SEE ALSO: Coverage of Drug Policy

 Authorities in Guatemala have also in the past tried to implement forced eradication campaigns and crop substitution programs to tackle illicit opium crop cultivation.
-However, they have struggled to control cultivation, and were forced to declare a “state of siege” in San Marcos department — one of the country’s poppy hubs — in May of this year after two local communities employed by Mexican cartels reportedly came into violent conflict over control of the area’s poppy cultivation.
+However, they have struggled to control cultivation, and were forced to declare a "state of siege" in San Marcos department -- one of the country's poppy hubs -- in May 2017 after two local communities employed by Mexican cartels reportedly came into violent conflict over control of the area's poppy cultivation.